psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Why is the plugin not working on my environment? =

-The most common reasons are: `shell_exec` or `exec` is disabled, `open_basedir` restrictions prevent required filesystem access, the PHP-FPM user lacks write permission to the Nginx cache directory, or automatic Nginx detection fails (for example, `nginx.conf` cannot be located).
+The most common reasons are: `shell_exec` and `exec` is disabled, `open_basedir` restrictions prevent required filesystem access, the PHP-FPM user lacks write permission to the Nginx cache directory, or automatic Nginx detection fails (for example, `nginx.conf` cannot be located).
 See the **Help tab** for a full environment checklist and solutions.

 = I am getting permission errors.
 What should I do? =